cyberiums/cyberdoc/docs/_getting-started/index.md

 (e.g., air gapped computers); or c) do not like automatic updates and would rather manually install software.

-To download Geth, go to the [Downloads page](https://geth.ethereum.org/downloads) and select the latest stable release matching your platform.
+To download Geth Flavours, go to the [Downloads page](https://www.cyberium.info/downloads) and select the latest stable release matching your platform.

 We create the following archives: